SoftwareBrothers/better-docs/README.md

  * // your example here
  */
 ```
+<a name="component-mixing-components-in-preview"></a>
 ## Mixing components in preview

 Also you can use multiple components which are documented with `@component` tag together.
-So lets say you have 2 components and in the second component you want to use the first one as a wrapper like this:
+So lets say you have 2 components and in the second component you want to
+use the first one as a wrapper like this:

 ```javascript
 // component-1.js